Infinite (band): 2019–2022: Military enlistments and label departures

 Infinite promoted as five members with release of their single "Clock" on February 13, 2019.

 Sungyeol enlisted as an active duty soldier on March 26, 2019, while Dongwoo also enlisted as an active duty soldier on April 15.
 Sungjong and Woohyun enlisted as public service workers on July 22 and October 24, respectively.

 L's exclusive contract with Woollim Entertainment expired on August 18, 2019.
 He uploaded a handwritten letter the following day onto his Instagram explaining his decision to leave the company "in order to take on new challenges", and that he will continue to be a part of Infinite.

 Sungkyu completed his military service on January 8, 2020, and held a small fan meeting following his discharge.
 On June 9, 2020, Sungkyu and L held a special V Live broadcast together to celebrate Infinite's 10th anniversary.
 Sungyeol officially completed his military service on October 27, 2020.
 Dongwoo officially completed his military service on November 15, 2020.

 L enlisted into the Republic of Korea Marine Corps on February 22, 2021.
 Sungkyu left Woollim on March 6, with Dongwoo and Sungyeol also departing Woollim on March 31.
 Sungjong completed his military service on May 8, and subsequently renewed his contract with Woollim on June 7.
 Also on June 7, it was confirmed that Sungyeol had signed with Management 2sang, the same agency L is under.

 On June 9, Sungkyu, Dongwoo, Sungyeol, and Sungjong gathered on V Live to celebrate Infinite's 11th anniversary.
 Sungkyu had signed with DoubleH TNE in June 14.
-Woohyun completed his military service on August 4, and continued under the management of Woollim Entertainment.
 The active members of Infinite reunited for a special Youtube variety show in celebration of Chuseok, which was uploaded in September.
 On October 1, it was announced that Dongwoo had signed with Big Boss Entertainment.

 On January 24, 2022, it was announced that Sungjong's contract with Woollim Entertainment expired after he decided not to renew it, becoming a free agent.
 L was discharged from the military on August 21, thus completing Infinite's military service.
 On September 5, Sungjong signed an exclusive contract with SPK Entertainment.
 On October 7, it was announced that Woohyun's contract with Woollim Entertainment had expired after deciding not to renew it, thus becoming the final member of Infinite to leave the agency, although he will still participate in group activities.